-to the DOR from MSB to LSB in the time defined by t1 (see Figures 11 and 12).
-The DOUT/DRDY line then drives the line LOW for the time defined by t2, and then drives the line HIGH for the time defined by t3 to indicate that new data is available to be read.
-At this point, the function of the DOUT/ DRDY pin changes to DOUT mode, and data is shifted out on the pin after t7.
+See Figure 13 for the basic timing of DOUT/DRDY.
+During the time defined by t_2 , t_3 , and t_4 , the DOUT/ \overline{DRDY} pin functions in DRDY mode.
+The state of the DOUT/DRDY pin would be HIGH prior to the internal transfer of new data to the DOR.
+The result of the A/D conversion would be written to the DOR from MSB to LSB in the time defined by t1 (see Figures 12 and 13).
+The DOUT/DRDY line would then pulse LOW for the time defined by t2, and then drive the line HIGH for the time defined by t3 to indicate that new data was available to be read.
+At this point, the function of the DOUT/DRDY pin would change to DOUT mode.
+Data would be shifted out on the pin after t7.
 If the MSB is high (because of a negative result) the DOUT/DRDY signal will stay HIGH after the end of time t3.
-The device communicating with the ADS1252 can provide SCLKs to the ADS1252 after the time defined by t6.
-The normal mode of reading data from the ADS1252 is for the device reading the ADS1252 to latch the data on the rising edge of SCLK (since data is shifted out of the ADS1252 on the falling edge of SCLK).
-In order to retrieve valid data, the entire DOR must be read before the DOUT/DRDY pin reverts back to DRDY mode.
+The device communicating with the ADS1254 can provide SCLKs to the ADS1254 after the time defined by t6.
+The normal mode of reading data from the ADS1254 would be for the device reading the ADS1254 to latch the data on the rising edge of SCLK (since data is shifted out of the ADS1254 on the falling edge of SCLK).
+In order to retrieve valid data, the entire DOR must be read before the DOUT/DRDY pin reverts back to DRDY

-If SCLKs are not provided to the ADS1252 during the DOUT mode, the MSB of the DOR is present on the DOUT/ \overline{DRDY} line until the beginning of the time defined by t_4 .
-If an incomplete read of the ADS1252 takes place in DOUT mode (that is, fewer than 24 SCLKs are provided), the state of the last bit read is present on the DOUT/ \overline{DRDY} line until the beginning of the time defined by t_4 .
-If more than 24 SCLKs are provided during DOUT mode, the DOUT/ \overline{DRDY} line stays LOW until the beginning of the time defined by t_4 .
+If SCLKs were not provided to the ADS1254 during the DOUT mode, the MSB of the DOR would be present on the DOUT/ \overline{DRDY} line until the beginning of the time defined by t_4 .
+If an incomplete read of the ADS1254 took place while in DOUT mode (that is, fewer than 24 SCLKs were provided), the state of the last bit read would be present on the DOUT/ \overline{DRDY} line until the beginning of the time defined by t_4 .
+If more than 24 SCLKs were provided during DOUT mode, the DOUT/DRDY line would stay LOW until the time defined by t_4 .

 The internal data pointer for shifting data out on DOUT/ \overline{DRDY} is reset on the falling edge of the time defined by t_1 and t_4 .
-This ensures that the first bit of data shifted out of the ADS1252 after \overline{DRDY} mode is always the MSB of new data.
+This ensures that the first bit of data shifted out of the ADS1254 after \overline{DRDY} mode is always the MSB of new data.